Contrast-Security-OSS/docs/content/admin/org_settings/SSO.md

 <!--
 title: "Single Sign-On"
 description: "Overview of single sign-on authentication"
-tags: "Organization settings IP address hostname connect authenticate SSO" -->
+tags: "Admin Organization settings IP address hostname connect authenticate SSO" -->

 Single Sign-On (SSO) is an authentication service that allows access to multiple applications using one set of credentials.
 Contrast can now be configured to use this service with a [SAML 2.0 supported provider](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf).